-REBECCA GARDNER has extensive experience assisting clients in wealth transfer, business and tax planning, and contested matters involving trust and estates.
-Rebecca’s practice focuses on general and complex estate planning, post-death trust and probate administration, business planning, and art law.
+REBECCA A. GARDNER has extensive experience assisting clients in wealth transfer, business and tax planning, and contested matters involving trust and estates.
+Rebecca's practice focuses on general and complex estate planning, post-death trust and probate administration, business planning, and art law.

 While in law school, Rebecca clerked for the California Attorney General (Public Rights Division), the Legislative Counsel Bureau, and the Republican Assembly Caucus Office of Redistricting.
 Rebecca also served as managing editor of the Journal of Juvenile Law and Policy and earned a King Hall Pro Bono Certificate.

 Previously with McDonough Holland & Allen PC, Rebecca's notable achievements include:

 - establishment of a charitable remainder trust to hold a client's extensive art collection;

 - obtaining court approval to dissolve a trust that resulted from elder financial abuse;